Ginzburg-Landau patterns in circular and spherical geometries: vortices, spirals and attractors: Hyperbolicity of Vortex Equilibria

 To construct the unstable shooting manifold $M^u$ of the ODE system (\ref{odesys-w}), due to the symmetry that $(w,p,s)$ is a solution of (\ref{odesys-w}) if and only if $(-w,-p,s)$ is also a solution, it suffices to consider $d > 0$.
 Similarly, if $\partial \mathcal{M}$ is empty, it suffices to consider $\tilde{d} >0$ for obtaining the stable shooting manifold $M^s$ of the ODE system (\ref{odesys-z}).

-Furthermore, since we only focus on hyperbolicity of vortex equilibria, it suffices to consider $d \in (0, d_{\lambda})$ for any fixed $\lambda > \lambda_0$, where $d_\lambda > 0$ is the shooting parameter of the positive vortex equilibria on the principal bifurcation branch that is already hyperbolic; see \cite{Da20}, Lemma 3.8.
+Furthermore, since we only focus on hyperbolicity of vortex equilibria, it suffices to consider $d \in (0, d_{\lambda})$ for any fixed $\lambda > \lambda_0$.
+Here $d_\lambda > 0$ is the shooting parameter that yields the intersection point between two shooting curves (if $\partial \mathcal{M}$ is empty) or between the unstable shooting curve and the Robin line (if $\partial \mathcal{M}$ is nonempty), which corresponds to the vortex equilibrium with positive amplitude.
+Note that the existence of such a vortex equilibrium has already been proved in \cite[Lemma 3.8]{Da20}.
 We will study how the unstable shooting manifold $M^u$ winds around the line of trivial equilibria $\{(0,0,s) \in \mathbb{R}^3\}$.

 More precisely, in polar coordinates with clockwise angle

 the ODE system \eqref{odesys-w} reads

 The Neumann data $(w,p) = (d,0)$ at $\tau = -\infty$ reads